 If my cucumbers get ahead of me, I slice them lengthwise and add another tablespoon of alum to the brine and they are nice and crisp for sandwiches.
 You can use the same brine for other vegetables as well.
 Carrots and beans need to be cooked some before sealing up.
 Koli-rabi is delicious this way, add a piece of green pepper to the jar, mmmm!

 I use my mothers recipe for Sunshine Pickles.
 This year was bitter sweet, mother died this past summer.
 Mother never used a water bath either.
 It is very much like latrtatr's recipe.
 But, you do not have to keep them in the firdge!
 I have two recipes in fact.

-Cleaned qrt. wide mouth jars and lids with rings.
+Cleaned quart-size wide mouth jars and lids with rings

 Wash cukes well removing blossom ends and any stem.
 (Really big cukes I cut into spears, or you can cut into rounds.)
 I clean my jars well, and place in boiling water to be sure they are sanitized.

-Important to have cukes at room temp and lids & jars are hot / all jars should be filled before adding very hot liquid.
+Important to have cukes at room temp and lids and jars are hot.
+All jars should be filled before adding very hot liquid.
 Add a grape leaf to each jar.
 Helps keep cukes bright green color, can also add garlic clove, yummy.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!